2600hz/kazoo5/doc/installation.md

 7. Start an Erlang development release

-    CouchDB2 and RabbitMQ server have to be up and running prior to start Kazoo.
+    CouchDB2 and RabbitMQ server have to be up and running prior to start {% BRAND_NAME %}.
 The Development Environment Dependency section describes how these components should be built or installed.

-    `make release REL=<node name>` will start Kazoo dev release with an Erlang shell accessible.
+    `make release REL=<node name>` will start {% BRAND_NAME %} dev release with an Erlang shell accessible.

     The node name will become the longname in distributed Erlang, therefore, it is very important to set up local domain or DNS to resolve FQDN.
 To verify long name resolution, `erl -name test` should be able to start an Erlang shell with `node@fqdn` as the prompt.
 It's not uncommon for a dev machine without DNS set up that can result `erl -name test` to crash, which has been seen on Mac.

-    After the dev shell starts, we can verify Kazoo's epmd registration with the proper longname by this command under Kazoo Erlang shell expected to return a valid port instead of `noport`.
+    After the dev shell starts, we can verify {% BRAND_NAME %}'s epmd registration with the proper longname by this command under {% BRAND_NAME %} Erlang shell expected to return a valid port instead of `noport`.
     `erlang-shell> erl_epmd:port_please("<your node name>", "<fqdn of the server>").

 ## SUP